MicrosoftDocs/MIMDocs/MIMDocs/mim-best-practices.md

 #### Create permissions should be separate from Modify permissions when using explicit attributes in rules

 The Create operation requires that the user select the objectType as part of its operation.
-This is a core system attribute that cannot be modified after a Create operation.
+This attribute is a core system attribute that cannot be modified after a Create operation.

 #### Use one request MPR for all attributes with the same access requirements